-With historical data rendered unreliable as a result of the pandemic, rules-based revenue management creates a labyrinth of boundary cases that must be considered when making adjustments to pricing strategy.
+With historical data rendered unreliable due to the pandemic, rules-based revenue management creates a labyrinth of boundary cases that must be considered when adjusting pricing strategy.
 If executed improperly, your hotel’s revenue will be negatively impacted until operators take notice.

 The goal of revenue management today is to remain active in forecasting shifts in the market and identifying new pricing strategies.
 By comparison, many hoteliers are stuck remaining reactive due to the nature of their subpar RMS.

 Strategies such as these are limited in a rules-based environment and require a great deal of experience and technical finesse to execute properly.

 In other hotels, standard rooms are currently selling out faster than deluxe or specialty rooms.
 These higher-value rooms are then used as overflow options for standard bookings, helping hotels fill rooms in the short term while negatively impacting profitability over time.

 If revenue managers spend all their time looking at data points and adjusting their tools to react to minor changes in market conditions, they will not have the time to come to meaningful conclusions about the nature of this data.
 Sophisticated automation overcomes these restrictions.

-Revenue management has far outgrown the early epoch of “yield management,” allowing true revenue leaders and commercial strategists to tap into the full potential of each booking, across multiple properties, markets, and segments.
+Revenue management has far outgrown the early era of “yield management,” allowing true revenue leaders and commercial strategists to tap into the full potential of each booking, across multiple properties, markets, and segments.

 - Evaluating RMS providers can be daunting, especially if you haven’t done your homework.
-Be sure you check out the latest edition of the Hospitality Revenue Management Ultimate Buyer’s Guide before you head too far down the wrong path.
+Be sure you check out the latest edition of the Hospitality Revenue Management Solutions Buyer’s Guide before you head too far down the wrong path.